polly-r/labnotes/labnotas.md

   </tr>
 </table>

-It follows that 2^bits^ = the number of decimal digits that can be represented
+We see that  2^bits^ = the number of unique decimal digits that can be represented.

-6-bit binary number:
+2. 8-bit binary number:

 <table>
   <tr>